 Discrimination by government bodies and officials on any of the illegal grounds is also illegal when you’re dealing with them and their services: see below, “Government bodies, public services, and schools”.

-To find out about other areas of public life that are covered by the anti-discrimination laws but not discussed in this chapter (like getting trade or professional qualifications), you can go to the Human Rights Commission website (see “Other resources” at the end of this chapter), or read the .
+To find out about other areas of public life that are covered by the anti-discrimination laws but not discussed in this chapter (like getting trade or professional qualifications), you can go to the Human Rights Commission website (see “Where to go for more support” at the end of this chapter), or read the .

 In general, the anti-discrimination laws don’t cover interactions between people in their private relationships – for example, if your friends start to treat you badly because of a ground that’s illegal in public life, like your sexual orientation.